 These Sweet and Spicy Korean Meatballs will change your life.
-They’re made with lean beef, flavored with garlic and Sriracha, baked without frying and glazed with a spicy apricot glaze.
+They’re made with lean beef, flavored with garlic and Sriracha, baked, no frying and glazed with a spicy apricot glaze.

+In the party snack department, tiny glazed meatballs always win so these meatballs are perfect as an appetizer for your party, or to snack on, even to serve them as a meal over some cooked rice.
 I bet you’ve missed my meatballs!
-Well don’t worry, because I’m back with another fabulous meatball recipe.
+Well don’t worry, because I’m back with another fabulous recipe.
 This time the recipe is for sweet and spicy Korean meatballs.
-In the party snack department, tiny glazed meatballs always win so these meatballs are perfect as an appetizer for your party, or to snack on, even to serve them as a meal over some cooked rice.

 Korean meatballs are usually made with Gochujang chili paste, but honestly I didn’t want to look for it at the grocery store or go to the Asian market, so I just used Sriracha sauce instead and they were still plenty spicy and utterly delicious.
 There’s also plenty of garlic, which makes me very happy, and chopped green onions among other staple meatball ingredients.

 Of course, what makes these meatballs stand out, is the apricot glaze which is where the sweet and spicy part comes in.
 It’s such a simple glaze, only 3 ingredients, apricot jam, soy sauce and Sriracha sauce, but totally makes these meatballs go from good to sensational.